digital-idoru/DiscreteLogTools/README.md

 babystepgiantstep
 =================

-Python implementation of the baby step giant step algorithm for solving instances of the discrete log problem.
+Python implementation of the some tools for solving instances of the discrete log problem.
+The Pohlig-Hellman algorithm is best optimized for solving g^x = b mod p when p-1 has small prime factors.

+Babystep-Gianstep algorithm is better for p-1 with larger prime factors.